 Planning Process Certifications

-1. Unified Planning Work Program
+Unified Planning Work Program

-The Unified Planning Work Program describes all metropolitan transportation planning and transportation-related land use and air quality planning activities, regardless of funding source, on a two-year cycle, addressing the planning priorities facing the DRCOG region.
+The Unified Planning Work Program (UPWP) describes all metropolitan transportation planning and transportation-related land use and air quality planning activities, regardless of funding source, on a two-year cycle, addressing the planning priorities of the DRCOG region.
 It identifies tasks that will be accomplished using federal transportation planning funds.
-The MOA partners participate in the activities of the Unified Planning Work Program; each contributing information, effort and resources.
-The work program defines the nature, extent and duration of that participation.
-The three partners conduct their individual planning programs in cooperation with the regional program.
+TheMPA partners participate in the activities of the UPWP, withUPWP each contributing information, effort and resources.
+The work program defines the nature, extent and duration of the partners’ participation.
+The three partners conduct their individual planning programs in coordination with the regional program.
 Each agency is responsible for:

 identifying priority planning issues of concern

-preparing work tasks to address them
+preparing work tasks to address issues of concern

 completing assigned tasks; and

-cooperating with other agencies so that tasks can be completed.
+cooperating with other agencies so that shared tasks can be completed.